- SPECIAL DISCOUNT

 Unusual Noises

 One of the first signs that you might have animals in the walls is hearing strange noises.
 These sounds can range from scratching and scurrying to thumping and gnawing.
-Typically, these noises are more noticeable at night when the house is quiet, and nocturnal animals like rodents are active.
+Light patter by day often suggests squirrels, while heavier night movement can indicate rats or raccoons.
+Note time and location so an inspector can target wall cavities, soffits, or chase lines without opening large areas.

 You might hear these noises in specific areas of your home, such as near attics, basements, or crawl spaces, where animals are more likely to enter and nest.
+Plumbing walls and utility chases act like highways for pests.
 Sometimes, the sounds can be intermittent, occurring sporadically throughout the day and night, while other times they might be continuous, especially if the infestation is severe.

 Foul Odors

 Another telltale sign of animals in the walls is the presence of unpleasant odors.
 The smell can come from animal urine, feces, or even a dead animal.
 If you notice a persistent, musty odor in certain areas of your home, it might be due to animals nesting in your walls.
 These odors can vary in intensity and might be more noticeable in specific rooms or near vents and other openings.
+Odors traveling through return ducts or outlets usually indicate a nearby cavity with waste buildup.
 The smell of urine and feces can be particularly strong and can permeate throughout your home, affecting indoor air quality.

 Additionally, the smell of a decomposing animal is unmistakable and can attract other pests, such as flies and beetles, compounding the problem.
-Foul odors not only make living conditions uncomfortable but can also indicate potential health hazards.
+Sudden clusters of flies at windows often reveal a concealed carcass.
 Exposure to these smells can trigger allergies, respiratory issues, and other health problems, especially for individuals with weakened immune systems.
-Promptly addressing the source of these odors is crucial to maintaining a healthy and pleasant living environment.
+Promptly address the source of these odors with the help of an animal removal service to maintain a healthy and pleasant living environment.

 Visual Evidence

 Sometimes, you might be able to see evidence of animal activity.
 Look for droppings, chewed wires, or insulation scattered around.
-These signs are clear indicators that animals have infiltrated your home’s walls.
+Greasy rub marks near baseboards or entry gaps are common travel signs.
 Droppings, in particular, can help identify the type of animal present.
 Rodent droppings are small and pellet-shaped, while larger animals like raccoons and squirrels leave larger, more distinct droppings.
-Chewed wires are another serious concern, as they not only indicate the presence of animals but also pose a significant fire hazard.
+Fresh gnawing looks pale on wood and newly exposed copper may indicate active chewing in that area.

 Animals like rodents have a natural instinct to gnaw on materials to keep their teeth from growing too long, and wires are a common target.
 Additionally, insulation that appears torn, shredded, or displaced is a sign that animals are using it for nesting purposes.
 Look around your attic, basement, and other less frequently used areas for these signs.
-Identifying visual evidence early can help you take swift action to address the infestation before it causes extensive damage.
+Flattened trails through insulation can trace routes to the wall cavity.

 Unexplained Stains

 Unexplained stains on your walls or ceilings can be another indication of animals inside.
 These stains might be caused by urine or oils from the animal’s fur.
+Yellowing around outlet plates or along baseboard seams is common.
 If you notice such stains, it’s essential to investigate further.
 Urine stains often appear yellowish and can have an accompanying odor, while stains from oils may look darker and more greasy.

 These marks can sometimes be found near entry points, such as gaps in the walls, vents, or other small openings that animals use to access your home.
-In addition to walls and ceilings, you might also notice stains on floors, especially near the baseboards.
-These stains not only indicate the presence of animals but also suggest that they have been there for some time, as the stains result from prolonged contact.
+Exterior soffit stains and streaks below vents may signal repeated entries.
+You might also notice stains on floors, especially near the baseboards.

 Nesting Materials